SEKOIA-IO/documentation/docs/intelligence_center/integrations.md

 SEKOIA is also providing a [Cortex analyzer](https://github.com/TheHive-Project/Cortex-Analyzers/tree/master/analyzers/SEKOIAIntelligenceCenter) to enrich data in [TheHive](https://thehive-project.org/) ecosystem.
 To setup the analyzer please [follow this guide](https://github.com/TheHive-Project/CortexDocs/blob/master/analyzer_requirements.md).

+In a nutshell:
+- Get the SEKOIA.IO API Key and deploy it into Cortex GUI
+- Download the Cortex Analyzer from github [here](https://github.com/TheHive-Project/Cortex-Analyzers/tree/master/analyzers/SEKOIAIntelligenceCenter)
+- Make sure the python requirements are installed
+- Use the python script `sekoia_intelligence_center_analyzer.py` (no modification of the URL is required)

 ## SEKOIA.IO App for Splunk

 An App for Splunk is available to detect threats in your logs based on our feed.